 Sensors free speech on the internet and endangers the livelihoods of informal sector service workers

 SESTA/FOSTA impedes freedom of expression on the internet, allowing state and federal law enforcement the discretion to judge and criminalize sexual speech.
 Fearing prosecution, websites grow increasingly conservative about the content they allow to be posted.
 The burden of this censorship falls on the most marginalized and vulnerable members of our community.

 Restrictions on speech affect a range of individuals, going far beyond sex workers, although that is the community that has felt the harms of censorship most acutely.
 Eric Koszyk, a licensed massage therapist in Portland, Oregon, submitted testimony in The Woodhull Freedom Foundation’s lawsuit of the United States government over SESTA.
 Koszyk previously used Craigslist’s Therapeutic Services section to advertise, screen clients, and schedule appointments based on geographic region and timing.
 Craigslist’s service was particularly important for Koszyk and his family as he was working various full-time jobs in multiple states over time while caring for his daughters.
 He required a platform with flexible scheduling options to earn maximum supplemental income.
-Between 2009 and 2017, Kosyk made between $4,500 and $14,000 as a massage therapist.
+Between 2009 and 2017, Koszyk made between $4,500 and $14,000 annually as a massage therapist.

 In a society increasingly marked by inequality, the internet represents access and freedom.
 It gives those excluded from mainstream industries and social channels a way to share their experiences and connect.
-SESTA endangers the very nature of this freedom, protected by section 230, that has built the internet we rely upon today.
+SESTA endangers the very nature of this freedom, protected by Section 230, that has built the internet we rely upon today.

 SESTA/FOSTA has severe implications for the rights and safety of our communities, and it must be repealed.